Tobe33am/My-Sample-Project/README.md

 # My-Sample-Project
-This is a simple project to help me undrestand how Git works
+This is a simple project to help me understand how Git works.